116th Street Crew: The 116th Street Mob

+In February 1912, Fortunato "Charles" Lo Monte was promoted to lead the Morello group in East Harlem after Giuseppe Morello was imprisoned.
+The Lo Monte brothers, along with the Terranova brothers and Morello brothers held meetings at a saloon at 227 E107th Street, run by Angelo Gagliano and Ippolito Greco.
+In 1914, Fortunato "Charles" Lo Monte was murdered on E108th Street, by three gunman Umberto Valente, Accursio Di Mino and Joseph Biondo, who were working for Toto D'Aquila.
+In May 1915, the Camorra leader in Harlem Giosue Gallucci was murdered this started the Mafia–Camorra War as both the Camorra and the Morrello gangs fought for control.
+Gaetano "Tommaso/Thomas" Lo Monte took control of the policy game in Harlem but murdered on October 13, 1915.

 Nicholo Morello took over and became embroiled in the Mafia-Camorra War.
 This conflict was between the Sicilian Morello-Terranova family and Brooklyn Camorra gangs led by Pellegrino Morano.
 Each side wanted to completely control all the Italian gangs in New York City and across the United States.
 On September 7, 1916 Nicholas Terranova was murdered, giving the Camorra gangs the advantage.
 The next leaders of the Morello family were brothers Vincenzo and Ciro.
 They continued the war and within months police began arresting top members of the Camorra gangs.
 This allowed the Sicilians to maintain dominance and control over New York City and the remaining Camorra gangs joined forces with Sicilian gangs.
 Vincent continued operating from Brooklyn, and Ciro continued expanding his operations in East Harlem and The Bronx.

 The Artichoke King

 Ciro "The Artichoke King" Terranova controlled the 116th Street Crew during the prohibition era.
 In his later years, after being "encouraged" by younger gangsters to retire in 1935 and subsequently declaring bankruptcy and losing his Pelham Manor home to foreclosure, Terranova and his wife moved into the building long owned by the Morello-Terranova family at 338 East 116th Street (the headquarters of the Ignatz Florio Co-operative Association).